So, what's the problem

-A team at CABI are working with partners in Tanzania to promote the use of rhizobial inoculation (registered for use in Tanzania in 2015) along with other proven technologies to increase yields and the use of legumes.
-This includes encouraging people to grow and consume new varieties that have wide-ranging benefits (taste, enhanced nutrition, better markets, disease resistance and productivity).
+A team at CABI worked with partners in Tanzania to promote the use of rhizobial inoculation (registered for use in Tanzania in 2015) along with other proven technologies to increase yields and the use of legumes.
+This included encouraging people to grow and consume new varieties that have wide-ranging benefits (taste, enhanced nutrition, better markets, disease resistance and productivity).

-We are using a multi-media approach to improve the use of these tehnologies in Mbeya, Ruvuma, Njombe, Arusha, Manyara, Kilimanjaro, Morogoro and Iringa in Tanzania.
-Farming families can receive information in multiple ways: through interactive radio campaigns, comics, social media, SMS and voice telephony, printed point of sale information, subsidised farm level trials and other extension approaches such as demonstrations and field days.
+We used a multi-media approach to improve the use of these tehnologies in Mbeya, Ruvuma, Njombe, Arusha, Manyara, Kilimanjaro, Morogoro and Iringa in Tanzania.
+Farming families received information in multiple ways: through interactive radio campaigns, comics, social media, SMS and voice telephony, printed point of sale information, subsidised farm level trials and other extension approaches such as demonstrations and field days.

-Our partners will work together to ensure the messages are nuanced and fit the needs of particular audiences and media – radio for nutrition messages which appeals to women, points of sale messages concerning returns on investment appealing to heads of a household and comics talking to young people about smart farming that can improve family livelihoods.
-Audience-led participatory approaches will be used by our media partners to ensure that we develop persuasive campaigns.
+Our partners worked together to ensure the messages were nuanced and fit the needs of particular audiences and media – radio for nutrition messages which appeals to women, points of sale messages concerning returns on investment appealing to heads of a household and comics talking to young people about smart farming that can improve family livelihoods.
+Audience-led participatory approaches were used by our media partners to ensure that we developed persuasive campaigns.

-Our international partners will increase local capacity to ensure that Tanzanian radio stations, designers and writers can run similar campaigns in future.
+Our international partners increased local capacity to ensure that Tanzanian radio stations, designers and writers can run similar campaigns in future.

-We are currently planning a final campaign on common bean in the northern region.
-We will target N2Africa regions through two radio stations and carry supporting activities (SMS, rallies and distributing 7,000 comics) and have engaged a Tanzanian scriptwriter to develop a radio drama on this legume.
-We now have closer working relationships with Africa Fertilizer and Agribusiness Partnership in order to distribute common bean seeds to agro-dealers.
-And we have begun planning a joint outcome evaluation for these common bean campaigns.
+A final campaign on common bean in the northern region was undertaken in 2018.
+We targeted N2Africa regions through two radio stations and carried supporting activities (SMS, rallies and distributing 7,000 comics) and engaged a Tanzanian scriptwriter to develop a radio drama on this legume.
+We developed closer working relationships with Africa Fertilizer and Agribusiness Partnership in order to distribute common bean seeds to agro-dealers and we have begun planning a joint outcome evaluation for these common bean campaigns.

-We have held two policy meetings and begun to draft two policy briefs.
-In addition we have held one publication planning workshop in Nairobi and one write-shop to produce guidelines for investors in development communication in Arusha.
+We held two policy meetings and begun to draft two policy briefs.
+In addition, we held one publication planning workshop in Nairobi and one write-shop to produce guidelines for investors in development communication in Arusha.

-We are currently planning the final policy workshop in collaboration with Africa Fertilizer and Agribusiness Partnership and Farm Radio International.
-This workshop will develop recommendations on dissemination approaches and how to create an enabling environment so that improved legume technologies and use of legumes are better adopted.
+We also held a final policy workshop in collaboration with Africa Fertilizer and Agribusiness Partnership and Farm Radio International in Arusha Tanzania.
+This workshop developed recommendations on dissemination approaches and how to create an enabling environment so that improved legume technologies and use of legumes are better adopted.